cmk323/computational-drug-discovery-project/README.md

 # computational-drug-discovery-project
-The goal of this project is to generate a linear regression model that accepts ChEMBL inhibitor data for a target of interest as input and produces inhibitor bioactivity predictions with respect to the specified target as output.
+The goal of this project is to create a linear regression model that utilizes ChEMBL bioactivity data to generate inhibitor bioactivity predictions with respect to a specified target of interest.
 The test case shown here uses epidermal growth factor receptor (EGFR) as a target.
 This protein was selected as a target of interest due to its applications in cancer drug development.

 # to do
 - automate the target selection process (select ChEMBL ID with the most hits for IC50 activity data from search results)